On learning about the work of Hermann Nicolai

 Your article with Ellis and Meissner, The physics of infinity, is so very important.
 Thank you.

 Infinity is too little understood and it is overly abused by many (and perhaps I am foremost among them).
 Late in 2011 I began my initial studies of the Planck base units and general cosmology.
 I was not a fan of cosmology (long story) and even less of the concept of a big bang and Guth’s inflationary model.
-Then, I found a crowd of scholars, including the likes of Neil Turok, who were also uneasy with it all.
+Then, I found a crowd of scholars, including the likes of Neil Turok who other ideas.

 Yet, this is a note about you and your work.
 To engage your work, I have surveyed your ArXiv articles, I am currently researching your infinite-dimensional hyperbolic Kac-Moody algebra, supergravity, and how it emerges as E10 symmetry.
 I am trying to understand in what ways E10 is a fundamental symmetry of nature, a penultimate or ultimate definition of reality.